sumeet6510/Coronavirus-Tweet-Sentiment-Prediction/README.md

 # 4. Model Training- MULTICLASS AND BINARY.

-Trained 7 different algorithms for each Multiclass and Binary classification.
+Trained Naive Bayes algorithms for each Multiclass and Binary classification.
 In Multiclass we have 5 different classes but in binary we have only two class i.e. Positive and Negative.
-The algorithms that were used -
- 1. Logistic Regression
- 2. Support Vector Machine
- 3. Random Forest
- 4. Naive Bayes
+Reason to choose Naive Bayes algorithm because for text data
- 5. Stochastic Gradient Descent
- 6. XGBosst
- 7. CatBoost

 # 5. Evaluation